 We offer a free and confidential contraception service to all women including the under 16’s as long as they are Fraser Competent.
 The term Fraser Competent is used to describe a child under 16 who is considered to be of sufficient age and understanding to be competent to receive contraceptive advice without parental knowledge or consent.

-Patients at Cowgill can attend the Women’s Health Service clinics at The Willows Medical Practice in Queensbury on Thursday mornings, Sunnybank Medical Practice in Wyke on Monday afternoons or Shipley Medical Practice in Shipley on Wednesday afternoons.
-Appointments can be booking in advance by calling Cowgill surgery.
+Patients at Cowgill can attend the Women’s Health Service clinics at Sunnybank Medical Practice in Wyke.
+Appointments can be booked in advance by calling Sunnybank and Cowgill practice.

 The service offer: